 Step 2 - Create your Views

-Once the block has been added to your message, you need to create the various Views (or it could just be one) that will control what content is shown to Contacts in your message.
+After the block has been added to your message, you must create one or several Views that control what content is shown to Contacts.

-For example, let's say you want to display part of your message to Contacts differently depending on whether they live in Virginia, Arizona, or New York.
-In this case, you would have chosen the State field for the Dynamic Content block.
-Then, you would create a View for each state, and add the specific content you want to display for each.
+For example, you want to part of your message to display differently depending on whether Contacts live in Virginia, Arizona, or New York.
+Choose the State field for the Dynamic Content block and then create a View for each state and add the content you want to display for each.